bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 cause of its behaviour.
 By definition, a subjective experience cannot be measured objectively, so how another system feels will be forever beyond empiricism's reach.
-This tautology cannot be escaped even if we invent technology to connect other systems to our brains; a shared experience is no longer entirely subjective.
-Though with this in mind, we should consider that subjectivity itself may not be absolute, like all other things it's relative - a matter of perspective.
+This tautology cannot be escaped even if we invent technology to connect other systems to our brains, as a shared experience is no longer an entirely subjective one.
+With this in mind, we should consider that subjectivity itself is unlikely to be absolute, like all other things it's relative and unevenly distributed - a matter of perspective.

-Choices give some insight into the degree of preference or ignorance, of a chooser, though how much of each are involved is anyone's guess.
+Choices give some insight into the degree of preference or ignorance of a chooser, though how much of each are involved is anyone's guess.
 We could say that atoms on the surface of a gold bar are unaware of the call of the sky, or strongly prefer to stay where they are.
 Neutrinos could be said to be either fickle or free, with no way to know which.
-This somewhat absurd framing does grant an insight: if stuff is and does as it feels, then in one sense or another it feels little about what it *doesn't* do.
+This somewhat absurd framing grants an insight: if stuff is and does as it feels, then in one sense or another it feels little about what it *doesn't* do.

 This "actions as interaction choices" stance also provides a useful framing for both quantum physics and information theory.
-Randomness and unknowableness are functionally equivalent, and we know that unknowableness exists; randomness does not survive the razor.
-This and entropy can be described as limits to awareness itself, a minimum experiential distance from an observer; both superposition and entanglement can be framed as an experiential exclusion from a decision chain.
+Randomness and unknowableness are functionally equivalent, and we know that unknowableness exists; randomness itself does not survive the razor.
+These and entropy can be described as limits to possible awareness, as a minimum possible experiential distance from an observer.
+Both superposition and entanglement can be framed as an experiential exclusion from a decision chain.
 And if forces themselves are preferences, then their carriers are decisions rather than particles.

-The more agency a system has, the less predictable it will be.
-So knowing what something can do puts bounds on its possible agency, and by extension its possibility for awareness.
+The more options a system can express, the less predictable it will be.
+So knowing what something can do puts bounds on its capacity for either agency or awareness.
 So, without assuming all men are Socrates, it's quite reasonable to expect fluids to be far more aware - or at least have far more capacity for awareness - than solids, which by comparison express no opinion.

 # Hydropsychism

 Life evolved on Earth through action, and if action is choice then water played the lead role.
-This makes life's story less one about chemicals stumbling upon awareness, it's one of taming the ocean's will - dividing, conquering, and having it drag itself onto land.
-It's the water that flows and moves, it folds and unfolds the proteins, pulling them together and pushing them apart.
+This makes life's story less one about chemicals stumbling upon awareness and more one of taming the ocean's will - dividing, conquering, and having it drag itself onto land.
+It's the water that flows and moves, it folds and unfolds the proteins by pulling them together and pushing them apart.
-Hydrophobic and hydrophilic forces give all cells structure, but it's water - not lipids - that expresses philia and phobia.
-Water is the solvent of all enzymes, the medium that transcribes our DNA, and ribozymes mediate reactions through its fluidity and very little of their own.
+Hydrophobic and hydrophilic forces give all cells their structure, but it's liquids not lipids that express philias and phobias.
+Water is the solvent of all enzymes, the medium that transcribes our DNA, and its the fluidity of water through which ribozymes mediate reactions, having far less of their own.
 Fish don't realize they're in water.
 The same can be said of organic chemistry.

 Our throne of mind was built one drip at a time as nature slurped its way up the gradient of complexity.
 This model's seat of consciousness is one of fluid